OnlyLys/Leaper/README.md

 #### _Potential Conflict with Tab Completion Feature_

-Note that `leaper.leap`'s default `Tab` keybinding, while suitable for most use cases, can conflict with vscode's [_tab completion_] feature, since that feature also the user to press the `Tab` key, possibly at places where there are pairs that can be leaped out of.
+`leaper.leap`'s default `Tab` keybinding, while suitable for most use cases, can conflict with vscode's [_tab completion_] feature, since that feature requires the user to press the `Tab` key, possibly at places where there are pairs that can be leaped out of.

-To avoid the conflict, the keybindings of the tab completion feature (`insertBestCompletion` and `insertNextSugggestion`) could be rebound to another key.
+To avoid conflicts, the keybindings of vscode's tab completion feature (`insertBestCompletion` and `insertNextSugggestion`) could be rebound to another key.
 Alternatively, `leaper.leap` could be rebound as well to avoid the conflict.

-Note that tab completion is not the same as quick suggestion, which is the default IntelliSense suggestion mode where a suggestion box appears as the user is typing.
+**Note that tab completion is not the same as quick suggestion, which is the default vscode suggestion mode where a suggestion tooltip appears as the user is typing.**

 [_tab completion_]: https://code.visualstudio.com/docs/editor/intellisense#_tab-completion